mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-instances.md

 ### Instance Bounding Geometry

+{% include ltr/warning_note.html note='Currently, Bounding Geometry component only works with Walls but will be extended to work with other Revit categories in the future.' %}

 Sometimes it is necessary to extract the *Bounding Geometry* of an instance. *Bounding Geometry* is a geometry that wraps the instance geometry as close as possible and generally follows the instance geometry topology.
 You can use the *Extract Bounding Geometry* component to extract this geometry.
 In the example below, the bounding geometry of a *Stacked Wall* is extracted.
 Notice that the bounding geometry is as thick as the thickest part of the *Stacked Wall*:

 ![]({{ "/static/images/guides/revit-instances04.png" | prepend: site.baseurl }})